isomerpages/jointpoly-ace/_programmes/Certificate in Teaching and Learning for Polytechnic Educators (CTLPE).md

 #### How is the programme conducted?

 CTLPE is conducted in hybrid manner.
-There are online sessions conducted via MS Teams, Zoom synchronous and asynchronous and face-to-face lessons.
+There are online sessions conducted via MS Teams, Zoom synchronous & asynchronous and face-to-face lessons.

 ![](/images/ctlpe%20intake%207%20pic%203.jpg)